-Policy briefs and white papers offer analysis of health-related issues framed for a policy-focused audience.
+Policy briefs offer analysis of health-related issues framed for a policy-focused audience.

 Medicaid Work Requirements: The Relationship between Work and Health

 Linda Li, MPH, Abigail Barker, PhD, Leah Kemper, MPH, Timothy McBride, PhD | February 2019